 The aim of life is Self-realization.
-The saying, “Know thyself,” was written on the temple of the oracle at Delphi in ancient Greece.
-This is where East and West meet.
-Both East and West agree on this goal, though they might hold different ways of attaining it.
+The saying, “Know Thyself,” was written on the temple of the oracle at Delphi in ancient Greece.
+This is where East and West meet and agree on this goal, though they might hold different ways of attaining it.

-The one important part of life is ignored by the educational systems at home, in society, and in the colleges and universities: “Know thyself.”
+The most important part of life is ignored by the educational systems at home, in society, and in colleges and universities: “Know thyself.”
 You need to understand yourself on all levels.
 You don’t need much external information; you already have true knowledge within.
-You need to learn how to apply the knowledge that you have.
+You need only to learn how to apply the knowledge that you have.

 The First Real Step Of Development

 The first real step of development in life is to know yourself, not to talk about knowing God.
-This is a journey within; you are trying to explore who you are, so that you can function well in your life, understand your habit patterns, and learn to live happily in the world.
-To learn that, you need to study your own self of three levels: action, speech, and mind.
+This is a journey within; you are trying to explore who you are so that you can function well in your life, understand your habit patterns, and learn to live happily in the world.
+To learn that you need to study your own self on three levels: action, speech, and mind.

 The human endeavor and purpose is not actually to attain God.
 You already have God; God is omnipresent.
 What you don’t have, what you have not attained, is yourself.
 So your endeavor should really be to attain yourself.
 When you truly know yourself, when you realize yourself, then you will understand that you have also realized God.
 That which you call God today, you will understand fully when you know yourself on the deepest level.
 Do not disturb your practice of religion, but also learn to know yourself on all levels.